 In 2010 the Tej Kohli Foundation funded its first donor cornea implants at Niramaya Hospital in India.
 Tej was present when a 50-year-old patient, who had been blind for decades, had the bandages removed after a corneal transplant and saw his wife and grown up children for the first time.
 Tej immediately decided that eliminating corneal blindness was his calling.

-After funding thousands of corneal transplants at Niramaya Hospital, in 2015 the Tej Kohli Foundation substantially expanded its efforts to tackle corneal blindness in poor and underserved communities with the ambitious launch the Tej Kohli Cornea Institute at the LV Prasad Eye Institute in Hyderabad, a World Health Organization collaborating centre.
-Between January 2016 and November 2019 the Tej Kohli Cornea Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures.
+After funding thousands of corneal transplants at Niramaya Hospital, in 2015 the Tej Kohli Foundation substantially expanded its efforts to tackle corneal blindness in poor and underserved communities with the ambitious launch the Tej Kohli Cornea Institute in Hyderabad.
+Between January 2016 and November 2019 the Tej Kohli Cornea Institute welcomed more than 223,404 outpatients and completed more than 43,255 surgical procedures, largely for free.

 Tej has also driven the Tej Kohli Foundation’s pursuit of a ‘universal treatment’ for corneal blindness through it’s ‘Applied Research’ program, a longstanding scientific collaboration between researchers in Montreal Canada, and Moorfields Eye Hospital, UK.
 In January 2020 the ‘Applied Research’ program announced that it had moved one step closer in its mission to invest an affordable, accessible and scalable universal cure for corneal blindness through the regeneration of corneal tissue.
 In 2019 Tej also funded the Tej Kohli Cornea Program at Massachusetts Eye And Ear in Boston with an initial donation of $2m.